Folx Health raises $25 million for virtual clinical offerings and care for the LGBTQIA+ community – TechCrunch

 It’s part of a revolution in care that’s targeting the needs of specific communities with access to physicians that understand those needs.
 And it’s all made possible by virtual interactions.

 “We have a good sense of the nature of the need and the depth of the pain in the community,” said A.G.
 Breitenstein, the founder and chief executive of Folx Health.
-“As a non-binary lesbian and healthcare industry veteran, I have seen and experienced firsthand just how broken the current system is for the queer and trans community,”
+“As a non-binary lesbian and healthcare industry veteran, I have seen and experienced firsthand just how broken the current system is for the queer and trans community.”

-Breitenstein said Folx would be using the cash to try and expand to all fifty states and increase the available products and services the healthcare company would look to make available to the queer and trans community.
+Breitenstein said Folx would be using the cash to try to expand to all 50 states and increase the available products and services the healthcare company would look to make available to the queer and trans community.

 “Whether it’s HRT, PrEP, sexual health or family creation, health care is essential for us to be who we are.
-It’s about time we build a platform for ourselves, so Queer and Trans people feel seen, heard, and celebrated,” she said in a statement.
+It’s about time we build a platform for ourselves, so Queer and Trans people feel seen, heard, and celebrated,” Breitenstein said in a statement.

 That was one reason why Bessemer Venture Partners leapt at the chance to lead the new financing round for Folx, according to Morgan Cheatham, an investor out of Bessemer’s New York office.
 The other was the size of the market.

 “At a high level, 2% of the population identify as transgender,” said Cheatham.
-“At that math, when we looked at that, we were able to see a multibillion dollar market opportunity not just to provide [hormone replacement therapy], but to provide a healthcare destination for this community.”
+“At that math, when we looked at that, we were able to see a multibillion-dollar market opportunity not just to provide [hormone replacement therapy], but to provide a healthcare destination for this community.”

-Telescoping out to the opportunity to provide care to the LGBTQ community broadly, when that population represents about 10% to 20% of the population is a “deca-billion opportunity,” said Cheatham.
+Telescoping out to the opportunity to provide care to the LGBTQ community broadly, when that population represents about 10% to 20% of the population, is a “deca-billion opportunity,” said Cheatham.

-Breitenstein envisions offering family planning services, broad primary care, and sexual health and wellness care in addition to the hormone therapies that the company currently offers.
+Breitenstein envisions offering family planning services, broad primary care and sexual health and wellness care in addition to the hormone therapies that the company currently offers.

-Folx joins a cohort of companies tackling health issues specifically for the LGBTQIA+ community which include the mental healthcare service, Violet; Included Health, an employee benefit service; and Plume, which focuses on care for the transgender community.
+Folx joins a cohort of companies tackling health issues specifically for the LGBTQIA+ community, which include the mental healthcare service Violet; Included Health, an employee benefit service; and Plume, which focuses on care for the transgender community.

 “We believed in the vision and the approach that she’s taking.
 She’s building a healthcare experience that is celebratory and dignified rather than one that pathologizing healthcare,” said Cheatham.